 “The Jacob W. Miller Award is a wonderful honor,” said Boyle.
 “As I look back, I have enjoyed promoting the goals of the APhA Foundation.”

-Dr. Boyle is Professor and Chair of the Department of Pharmacy Practice and Administration at the University of Maryland Eastern Shore School of Pharmacy and Health Professions.
+Dr. Boyle is Professor, Department of Pharmacy, Practice and Science at the University of Maryland School of Pharmacy.
 She graduated from the University of Oklahoma College of Pharmacy and University of Maryland School of Pharmacy and has practiced in community, institutional, and consultant settings.

 Boyle also serves as a member of the APhA Foundation Student Scholarship Committee and is a longtime philanthropic supporter of the Foundation.
 In 2005, she funded the endowment of a scholarship named the Boyle Family Scholarship which awards $1,000 annually to a student of pharmacy.